What areas of employment does Adventure Medics offer?

 What are the availability requirements for each division?

-Fire: Wildland fire is unpredictable, and no work is guaranteed.
+Fire: fire is unpredictable, and no work is guaranteed.
 Busier seasons can have employees working 90+ days on fire.
-You are expected to be available for 21-day rotations, travel excluded.
+You are expected to be available for a minimum of two 14-day rotations, travel excluded.

 What does your compensation look like?